-- medium for each such advertisement submitted for publication, display, broadcast, or other distribution. - Any person who makes an independent expenditure for a political advertisement shall provide a written statement that no candidate has approved the advertisement to the newspaper, radio station, television station, or other medium for each such advertisement submitted for publication, display, broadcast, or other distribution.
-The advertisement must also contain a statement that no candidate has approved the advertisement. - This does not apply to campaign messages used by a candidate and the candidate's supporters if those messages are designed to be worn by a person.
+Any person who makes an independent expenditure for a political advertisement shall provide a written statement that no candidate has approved the advertisement to the newspaper, radio station, or other medium for each such advertisement submitted for publication, display, broadcast, or other distribution.
+The advertisement must also contain a statement that no candidate has approved the advertisement.
+This paragraph does not apply to campaign messaged used by a candidate and his or her supporters if those messages are designed to be worn by a person.
+106.143 (5)(b) and (10), F.S.

-3. Political Disclaimer Exceptions
+Political Disclaimer Exceptions